Employment At-Will: Colorado

 Federal law and guidance on this subject should be reviewed together with this section.

-- Colorado is an at-will employment state, meaning that both employers and employees may terminate the employment relationship at any time, for any proper reason.
-See Employment At-Will Doctrine, Generally.
+- Colorado is an at-will employment state, meaning that both employers and employees may terminate the employment relationship at any time.
+See The At-Will Relationship.